syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 > 💡 You can copy this command by clicking anywhere in the text box and then paste it into the terminal

-And in the `Code editor` you can create and edit files in a VS Code style environment.
+And in the `Code editor` tab you can create and edit files in a VS Code style environment.
 To see how this works, click on the `Code editor` tab and navigate to the file `.example-namespace.yaml`

 The following code configures a new namespace in Kubernetes.
 Paste this code in the file: